How to Make Red Velvet Cupcakes with Cream Cheese Frosting

 My favorite part of these cupcakes is the cream cheese frosting.
 Like any baked good or frosting, this can be made with a hand mixer or with a stand mixer.
 I use a Kitchen Aid Stand Mixer for all of my baked goods, and it has saved countless hours of work.
 Stand mixers are a must for any cook that hopes to be efficient in baking.
 As I make so many cupcakes, I am used to always using traditional or Italian buttercream for frosting, so the cream cheese frosting is a nice change of pace.
 The combination of cream cheese frosting and the red velvet is also delicious, I think that the frosting is perfect for this specific cupcake.

 Four the decorations, I used melted candy melts and a mold.
-As I talked about last time I made mermaid-themed cupcakes, I melted the using their, which does the job perfectly.
+As I talked about last time I made mermaid-themed cupcakes, I melted the Wilton candy melts using their, candy melt pot, which does the job perfectly.
 The pot heats the candy to just the right temperature and keeps it at the correct temperature, instead of cooling or heating the candy too much, which was sometimes the issue when I tried to use a fondue pot.

 Valentine's Day Recipes